yast/yast-storage-ng/doc/autoyast.md

       </storage>
     </general>

-The `proposal` and `volumes` sections will replace those in the control file, so it opens the door to adjust product settings.
+(TODO) The elements in the `proposal` section are merged with those in the product's control file.
+It is like adjusting the guided proposal parameters in the regular installer.

+(TODO) Apart from other elements which are described in the AutoYaST Guide, an special `propose_lvm` element is supported.
+It just exists for backward compatibility reasons, and it is equivalent to set `proposal/lvm` to `true` -- as seen in the previous example --.

 ## Level 3 procedure